combinatrix-ai/ask.sh/README.md

 #### zsh (recommended)

 - If you use zsh, write this to the end of .zshrc
-  - `fill` command which let you directly type the AI suggested commands.
+  - `fill` command which lets you directly type the AI suggested commands.

 ```shell
 function fill() {